Social Media Campaigns: 14 Exemplary Campaigns to Inspire Your 2025 Strategy

 Creating Anticipation with Recurring Campaigns

-Each autumn, Starbucks promotes its PSL, sparking excitement among fans.
+Each autumn, Starbucks promotes its PSL, which sparks excitement among fans.

 Why It Works:

-- Community Building – As a result, it unites PSL lovers, fostering a sense of belonging.
+- Community Building – It unites PSL lovers and creates a sense of belonging.

-- Seasonal Appeal – Moreover, it aligns with autumn traditions, resonating with the season’s spirit.
+- Seasonal Appeal – It fits autumn traditions and captures the season’s spirit.

-- Scarcity Effect – In addition, limited availability creates urgency, encouraging prompt action.
+- Scarcity Effect – Limited availability creates urgency and prompts quick action.

 Key Takeaway: